If your disaster recovery as a service vendor includes testing among its service offerings, find out early on how...

 - Ensure all the resources required for the test are working properly.

-- Notify other departments in your organization -- especially within IT -- of your proposed disaster recovery plan test.
+- Notify other departments in your organization -- especially within IT -- of your proposed disaster recovery plan testing.
 Notify senior management of your planned test, including what will be tested and the expected results.

 - If it can be scheduled, and if your DRaaS vendor supports it, schedule a dry run of the test with as many participants as possible, including the vendor.
 This may uncover problems -- for example, incorrect scripts, incorrect URLs or other resources -- that could adversely affect the success of your DR test.